ASU Just Gave Every Student Access to ChatGPT Edu

 Unlike a pilot program limited to one department, this deployment covers every discipline from engineering to creative writing.
 The framework positions AI as a learning accelerator, not a shortcut.
 That distinction matters, because what ASU is really building is a new model for how institutions prepare students for AI-integrated careers.

-The gap between free ChatGPT and the Enterprise version is significant.
+The gap between free ChatGPT and what ASU students receive is significant.

 For students, the practical differences include: